5 Things You Need To Set Up Your At-Home Boxing Gym

 Here are the five (5) things you DON’T need to set up a home boxing gym:

-You don’t need to get top-of-the-line gloves, wraps, or shoes.
+You don’t need to get top-of-the-line gloves, hand wraps, or boxing shoes.

 You do not need to have natural strength, inherent skills, or punching power to benefit from a boxing workout.
 This will all come with continued practice.